apocalyptech/bl3-cli-saveedit/README.md

 # TODO

+- Add function to "complete" Takedown missions, for characters you don't intend to go through there but want to get rid of those exclamation points.
 - Would anyone appreciate an option to *delete* Fabricators?
 Hm.
 - Perhaps an option to zero out Guardian Rank in both saves and profiles.
 - If we fail to read a savefile or profile, might be nice to *actually* check